megha-wadhwa12/HackVerseHackathon/README.md

 ## Contributing

-We welcome contributions from the community to improve EduFlex.
+We welcome contributions from the community to improve CodeGen.
 If you'd like to contribute, please follow these guidelines:

 1. **Fork** the repository by clicking the "Fork" button on the top right corner of this page.
 2. **Clone** your forked repository to your local machine.
 Replace `{your-username}` with your GitHub username: